 Okay.
 Wow.
 I am quite pleased with us.

-While the hardware kit may look pricey at first glance, you’re actually getting a lot from it: all of the hardware you need to make the bed functional, as well as extremely detailed plans for how to build your bed.
+While the DIY murphy bed hardware kit may look pricey at first glance, you’re actually getting a lot from it: all of the hardware you need to make the bed functional, as well as extremely detailed plans for how to build your bed.
 And it’s all out of plywood.

 I also liked how the bed gave you the basic plans, but you could let your creativity run wild with the finishing touches.
 This is the exact bed we used as a model for our DIY Murphy bed.
 So I drew up some plans to get there, and then it was time to get started.

-- Murphy bed kit in full (the same plans also make a queen bed, just different measurements)
+- DIY Murphy bed plans and kit in full (the same plans also make a queen bed, just different measurements)

 - Plywood.
 Lots of plywood.